liqueurdetoile/fetch-mock-fixtures/readme.md

 This way is more appropriate when generating bunches of data server side and import it client side for testing purposes.

 ### Fixture on-the-fly
-It's also possible to create a fixture on-the-fly by providing the fixture instance to the `fetch` call.
+It's also possible to create a fixture on-the-fly by providing the fixture params to the `fetch` call.
 Path resolution will be ignored in that case.

 ```javascript
 import {Server} from 'fetch-mock-fixtures';